isabelle-galleberg/Microservice-todo-list/README.md

 Environment Setup:
 1. Log in to Google Cloud Platform.
 2. Navigate to the **Google Compute Engine** and enable its API.
+3. Create a Service Account
+   - Dashboard -> IAM and Administrator -> Service Account -> Mange Keys -> Create A New Key -> Export JSON

 ### Configuration
 1. Clone the project repository to your local machine.